Expansion of Major League Baseball: Raleigh

+Alongside Charlotte, Raleigh is the other North Carolina city in contention for an MLB expansion team.
 Tom Dundon, the owner of the Carolina Hurricanes of the National Hockey League, has stated his intent to lead a group to submit a bid to bring an MLB team to Raleigh, North Carolina, during the next phase of expansion.
 The Hurricanes have committed long-term to the city, until at least 2044, along with the approved $1.1 billion in upgrades for Lenovo Center and development of a sports and entertainment district around the arena, which could include a baseball stadium.
 Dundon has stated that securing the capital necessary is a non-issue.

 The Raleigh area is home to the Durham Bulls who play at the Durham Bulls Athletic Park in Durham, North Carolina.